-This almond milk kefir strawberry smoothie is one of my favourite kefir smoothies, and was a lifesaver for me when I was transitioning from stage one of The Body Ecology Diet.
-Yesterday, I posted my super easy recipe for raw almond milk kefir. and shared how including this plant based kefir, along with coconut water kefir, cultured coconut pudding, and fermented vegetables help to rebalance my inner eco system and restore my optimum health and vitality.
+This almond milk kefir strawberry smoothie is one of my favourite "kefir" smoothies, and was a lifesaver for me when I was transitioning from stage one of The Body Ecology Diet.
+Yesterday, I posted my super easy recipe for raw cultured almond milk and shared how including this plant based "kefir", along with coconut water kefir, cultured coconut pudding, and fermented vegetables help to rebalance my inner eco system and restore my optimum health and vitality.
 This is one of my favourite body ecology friendly recipes.

 Not only is this vegan kefir smoothie loaded with healthy probiotics and plant based nutrients, it is gluten free, dairy free, egg free, soy free, and sugar free, and tastes absolutely spectacular.
 This smoothie is also perfect for those people who do not like the taste of kefir.
 You can't taste it at all.
 I have found this blend wonderful for children.
 However, if you are partial to the tart kefir flavour, reduce the amount of almond milk in the recipe.